Potassium ferricyanide: Structure

 Like other metal cyanides, solid potassium ferricyanide has a complicated polymeric structure.
 The polymer consists of octahedral [Fe(CN)6]3− centers crosslinked with K+ ions that are bound to the CN ligands.
 The K+---NCFe linkages break when the solid is dissolved in water.

 Applications

 The compound is also used to harden iron and steel, in electroplating, dyeing wool, as a laboratory reagent, and as a mild oxidizing agent in organic chemistry.

 Photography

 Blueprint, cyanotype, toner

 The compound has widespread use in blueprint drawing and in photography (Cyanotype process).
 Several photographic print toning processes involve the use of potassium ferricyanide.
+It is often used as a mild bleach in a concentration of 10g/L to reduce film or print density.

 Bleaching

 Potassium ferricyanide was used as an oxidizing agent to remove silver from color negatives and positives during processing, a process called bleaching.
 Because potassium ferricyanide bleaches are environmentally unfriendly, short-lived, and capable of releasing hydrogen cyanide gas if mixed with high concentrations and volumes of acid, bleaches using ferric EDTA have been used in color processing since the 1972 introduction of the Kodak C-41 process.
 In color lithography, potassium ferricyanide is used to reduce the size of color dots without reducing their number, as a kind of manual color correction called dot etching.